Solar Impact answers your most frequently asked questions about installing solar for your home or business.

 Solar Impact provides a 5-year workmanship warranty, the inverter manufacturer has a 10-year warranty, and the modules carry a 25-year warranty.

-Solar Impact will handle every aspect of the project for you, from the system design, filing of the permit paperwork, working with the utility, the installation, and the final inspections.
+Solar Impact, as a full-service solar installation company, will handle every aspect of the project for you, from the solar energy system design, filing of the permit paperwork, working with the utility company, the solar installation, and the final inspections.
 Solar Impact is proud to offer a comprehensive turn-key package to every customer to ensure that installing a solar power system is an easy, pleasant experience for you.

-Because they have no moving parts, they are virtually maintenance-free.
-Basically, you need to keep them clean.
+Because solar panels have no moving parts, they are virtually maintenance-free.
+Basically, you only need to keep your solar panels clean.
 We recommend cleaning them once or twice a year, after the pollen season has ended.
 All they require is water and a mop or rag.
 No high-pressure, or soap, or anything else.
-We do not recommend cleaning them off when they’re hot, since uneven thermal shock could theoretically break the glass.
+Solar Impact does not recommend cleaning them off when they’re hot, since uneven thermal shock could theoretically break the glass.
 Wash them in the morning or evening.
-If you do not have the ability or desire to get on your roof and clean your panels, we can recommend a local panel-cleaning business that we hire to clean our panels.
+If you do not have the ability or desire to get on your roof and clean your panels, we can recommend a local panel-cleaning business that we hire to clean our solar panels.